Rael-Ortega/Rael/README.md

-This repo is a well organised outline for teaching newbies the python language
+# A well organised outline for teaching newbies the python language.
+For tutoring beginners.